ibm-cloud-docs/track-spend-with-cloudability/deploy.md

     6. Save the configuration.
     7. Click **Validate**.
 Validation takes a few minutes.

         {{site.data.keyword.cloud_notm}} Projects run a Security and Compliance Center (SCC) scan against the {{site.data.keyword.cloud_notm}} for Financial Services profile.
-Controls that are part of the DA and are included in the list of supported {{site.data.keyword.compliance_short}} rules are checked when you validate the configuration.
+Controls that are part of the deployable architecture and are included in the list of supported {{site.data.keyword.compliance_short}} rules are checked when you validate the configuration.
 {: important}

 5. Deploy the configuration.
 After you validate your configuration, you can deploy it to your target account:

     1. Review the input values and make any necessary changes.
     2. Click **Deploy**.
-Deploying the DA can take a few minutes.
+Deploying the deployable architecture can take a few minutes.
 You are notified when the deployment is successful.

-6. Review the outputs from the DA.
+6. Review the outputs from the deployable architecture.

 7. If using the `manual` mode for the `cloudability_auth_type`.

     1. Login to Cloudability UI and navigate to **Settings** -> **Vendor Credentials** and Click **Add Datasource** and select **IBM**.
-    2. Complete the form based on the outputs from the DA.
+    2. Complete the form based on the outputs from the deployable architecture.
     3. Click **Verify Credentials**

 8. You can validate that the connection to {{site.data.keyword.cloud_notm}} was completed in Cloudability under [**Vendor Credentials**](https://app.apptio.com/cloudability#/credentials/ibm)